Skip to content

 sprint.scope_changedA mid-sprint scope injection is accepted into the commitment

-The last four task events were added in 0.2 (available since the 0.2.0-alpha.1 pre-release).
+All 19 are selectable from the Integrations settings page as well as the API.
 A single PATCH that both reassigns a task and moves its date fires task.updated plus the specific events — subscribe to whichever you want.

 The three sprint.* events were added in 0.3 so external dashboards, Slack, and CI can observe the sprint cadence. sprint.scope_changed fires only when a mid-sprint injection is accepted (it models scope that entered the commitment) — never on a silent injection or a reject.